GW-ASU/Transformer_LR/README.md

 LSTM-RR.ipynb: Jupyter notebook for finetuning, training, and validation of a baseline LSTM model, using datasets described below.

 # Data

+Training and validation data are deposited at https://zenodo.org/records/17980723.

 data\data_karst.mat: Inputs and target variables for training and validation, compiled for nine snow-dominated karst watersheds in the Western U.S. The first dimension represents each watershed in the following order: